Siggmond/collab-engine/docs/persistence/phase-2-persistence.md

 Snapshot Strategy
 Snapshots are produced using a hybrid trigger model:

-Operation-count trigger

-Example: every 1000 operations
+Operation-count trigger (e.g. every 1000 operations)

-Time-based trigger

-Example: at most once every 30 seconds for active documents
+Time-based trigger (e.g. at most once every 30 seconds for active documents)

-Snapshot Safety
 Snapshots must be created:

 At a stable server_seq

 Under the per-document lock

-Partial snapshots are not allowed
+Atomically (no partial persistence)

 Recovery Paths
 Client Reconnect (Replay)